GravesyardShift/CompareTwoUsersADGroups/README.md

 ## Finding the user id's for your organization
 - Open Active Directory
+- Right click on company organization
+- Click on "Find..."
-- In "Find Users, Contacts, and Groups" box, search the name of the person who's user id you want to find.
+- In the "Find Users, Contacts, and Groups" box, search the name of the person who's user id you want to find.
+- Double-click on the user
-- In the "Account" tab, under the "User Logon Name", will be their user id.
+- In the "Account" tab, under the "User Logon Name (pre-Windows 2000)", in the right box, will be their user id.